 The use of optimal harvest factors, reduction of losses in handling, packaging, transportation, and storage with modern infrastructure machinery, processing into a wide variety of products, and home-scale preservation with low-cost technology are all examples of post-harvest loss reduction technology.
 To improve storability, heat processing, low temperature, drying, chemical and biological processes, and other preservation procedures are used.
 Containers and packaging materials make products more portable while extending their shelf life.
 Adoption of these approaches could increase the amount of food available by reducing losses and providing better quality food and nutrition and more raw materials for processing, resulting in higher returns for farmers.
 If you are also studying Postharvest technology and looking for some fantastic books to read, then you are in the best place.
 We have a lot of e-books for Postharvest technology, then scroll down and check our list of books available.

 Rural companies could benefit from postharvest technologies.
 In India, where 80 percent of the population lives in villages, and 70% of the population relies on agriculture, industrialization has relocated the food, feed, and fiber industries to metropolitan areas.
 This trend has resulted in capital flight from rural to urban areas, reduced employment possibilities in rural areas, a trade imbalance favoring the urban sector, and misaligned economic and living standards between rural and urban residents.
-At niapers, we have a lot of books on Postharvest technology available.
+We have a lot of books on Postharvest technology as well as e-books for Postharvest technology available.